 As someone who travels internationally, I love having Global Entry membership (it makes returning to the US easy and mostly line-free) and as Global Entry membership also includes membership of the TSA Precheck program, the Amex credit is a benefit that I value highly and that I never fail to use.

-Overall, Any cardholders who can make the most of the Dell and airline fee credits every year will effectively be reducing the Business Platinum Card’s net annual fee to $195.
-In years where the Global Entry credit is also used, the card’s net annual fee can be as low as just $95.
+Overall, Any cardholders who can make the most of the Dell, CLEAR, and airline fee credits every year will effectively be reducing the Business Platinum Card’s net annual fee to $76 (valuing the CLEAR membership at $119).
+In years where the Global Entry credit is also used, the card effectively pays for itself.

 The Lounge Access Benefits

 The Business Platinum Card gives cardholders complimentary access to Amex’s Centurion Lounges at airports like LAX, Dallas Fort Worth, Las Vegas, and San Francisco and it also allows cardholders to bring two guests into the lounges with them at no charge.